vanestw/Tanner-Van-Es/README.md

 ![fork screen](./Assets/fork-screen.png)

-Please change the `Repository name` to that of you and your group member, for example, `Tanner_Van-Es--Eli_Blume.` Leave everything else the same and press the `Create fork` button.
+Please change the `Repository name` to that of you and your group member, for example, `Tanner_Van-Es--Eli_Blume.` Leave everything else the same and press the `Create Fork` button.

 Perfect!
-Now, you have successfully created a fork of the main repository.
-This newly created `fork` is where you and your partner will be working.
+Now, you have successfully created a Fork of the main repository.
+This newly created `Fork` is where you and your partner will be working.

-However, before we can do anything, we must clone a copy of our new forked repository onto our machines.
+However, before we can do anything, we must clone a copy of our new Forked repository onto our machines.
 First, we can create a directory to clone the repo.
 Type the following into PowerShell or terminal:

 ```bash
 mkdir ClassProject
 cd ClassProject
 ```

 That created a new directory named ClassProject which you will work out of.
 We need to clone a copy of our Git repository to work directly with it.
-To do that, press the following `code` button on the front page of your newly forked repo:
+To do that, press the following `code` button on the front page of your newly Forked repo:

 ![code button](./Assets/code-button-clone.png)